mkry93/Linux-util/README.md

 2.delays in battery_action:

-a.reduce yad dialogue or increase timer to 30 sec
+- reduce yad dialogue or increase timer to 30 sec

-b.systemctl hibernate may take upto 30 sec .timer job has to be stopped within the repeat range we get a worst case of 5(init_setup)+10(dialogue)=15 sec. so the first 5 sec need to terminate the timer job or increase timer to 30 sec
+- systemctl hibernate may take upto 30 sec .timer job has to be stopped within the repeat range we get a worst case of 5(init_setup)+10(dialogue)=15 sec. so the first 5 sec need to terminate the timer job or increase timer to 30 sec

-c.calling of battery_action in s3_detect (battery_action may have a 40 sec worst case)
+- calling of battery_action in s3_detect (battery_action may have a 40 sec worst case)

-d.a potential crash can persist the lockfile (unlikely as the next timer job should kill it or no? need verification) (also countinues crashes will cause a loop)
+- a potential crash can persist the lockfile (unlikely as the next timer job should kill it or no? need verification) (also countinues crashes will cause a loop)
 (also systems not using tmpfs for tmp or clears temp at reboot cause issue)

-e.systemctl hibernate -i &&  rm -f /tmp/sulockfile && exit 0 here what if hibernte fails but lockfiles removed? how does this work need help
+- systemctl hibernate -i &&  rm -f /tmp/sulockfile && exit 0 here what if hibernte fails but lockfiles removed? how does this work need help

 3.X Authority Detection have noticed missing dialogues in multi-user need fix